Sharkitty/uBlahaj/README.md

 - Installing `ohmyzsh` (Note: `yafti` won't set your default shell, you can use `ujust chsh` or simply `chsh` for that).
 - Copying user configs from [sharkonfig](https://github.com/Sharkitty/sharkonfig).

-The way `yafti` has been setup, user consent is requested at every step.
-Nothing is done without user consent.

 Also, `yafti` nyans.
 You'll get what I mean on first boot :3

 ## Installation